black/HistoryFaker/README.md

 # HistoryFaker
-An app to repopulate Chrome history with fake links after clearing it

-Project is pending...
+## This extension deletes your browsing history and replaces it with a fake history.